-Students must furnish and maintain uniforms, lab coats or other appropriate apparel required.
+Students may need to furnish and maintain uniforms, lab coats or other appropriate apparel required.
 All students participating at clinical sites will be required to purchase liability insurance.
 Coverage is good for one year.

 Students who satisfactorily complete the Occupational Therapy Assistant curriculum and all General Education requirements qualify for an Associate in Applied Science Degree.